kafka, security, authentication, sasl, ssl, oauth

 When a producer or consumer connects to Kafka with OAuth:

 This approach centralizes authentication in a dedicated identity system, separating it from Kafka cluster management.
 Token-based authentication also enables fine-grained, time-limited access without distributing long-lived credentials.
+When tokens expire (typically after 15-60 minutes), clients automatically request new tokens from the IdP without service interruption.

 Choosing the Right Authentication Method